 Judging the weather based on numerical temperatures is boring.
 Besides, if it’s 35 or 40 degrees, who can tell the difference?
-Southerners love a good story and have a knack for making interesting conversation, even if it is about the weather.
+Southerners love a good story and have a knack for making interesting conversations, even if it is about the weather.

 1. Cold as a frosted frog: 45-35 degrees F. Aquatic frogs, such as the leopard frog (Rana pipiens) and American bullfrog (Rana catesbeiana), hibernate by burrowing partially in the mud.
 At this temperature, any exposed frog parts will be frosted.